tpage99/local417eats/README.md

 ### Search with Algolia

-Decided to use Algolia for search.
+Decided to use Algolia for search (?Maybe?).
 Mainly because they have a free tier and will help speed up development.
 Not to mention it's a well-liked service with plenty of features.

 - [Adding Search with Algolia from Gatsby Docs](https://www.gatsbyjs.org/docs/adding-search-with-algolia/)